Your Students Are Coming Home for Break: Be Prepared

 - Family Time vs. Friend Time.
 Sometimes families may believe students should be home to see them.
 It’s OK for you to expect that they spend time at family events and activities, but take some time to have an adult discussion about what those are on the front end.
 This will help your students plan their schedule and balance time that they may want to spend with friends when they return home.
 Understand that friend time is necessary – especially if your students went away to college and their friends did not go with them.

 - Talking about School.
 Though you have probably talked with your students on the phone daily or have been actively texting them since they left home, talking about school during the break can be – well – interesting.
 Some students may want to tell you everything they’ve been doing, while others may not think you care.
 Ask them.
 Listen to them.
-Listen to what are they saying and not saying.
+Listen to what they are saying and not saying.
 Think about asking questions that are open-ended and allow them to answer something other than yes or no.

 - The Money Talk.
 Spend time during the break talking about money – if you need to.
 How have your students been managing the money you have allocated to them?
 You may need to talk at some point during the break about adjustments that may be necessary.